lbahlo/jssnippets/InterviewQuestions.md

 ````
 What happens after you click an url

+1. Frist the browser will check to see if it has the requested object/page in cache and it is fresh (displayable) If found will go to decode/rendering step (see #9)

+2. Browser will ask OS for server's IP Address (need to be resolved, most likely will be a domain name reference that needs to be translated to an actual IP address)

+3. OS will request the DNS to lookup the IP Address (this process involves 4 (I think)  different lookups from different DNS resolution servers before the actually IP is resolved and returned to the OS )

+4.Then the OS will negotiate a TCP connection to the IP Address (server) and let browser know when done

+5. Then the browser will send the HTTP request through the TCP connection

+6. The browser receives HTTP response and may close the connection or reuse for a future request

+7. The browser checks the type of response to determine how to handle it
+        2xx  - request succeeded, (e.g. Page found - Ok)
+        3xx -  redirect or a conditional response (3xx result status codes),
+        4xx -  Authorization request, (e.g. 404 Page Not Found, something went wrong with request  ...
+        5xx -  error happened on server

+8. Cache response if possible or configured

+9. The browser will decode response (if zipped will need to unzip )

+10. The browser determines what to do with response (e.g. is it a HTML page, is it an image, is it a sound clip?)

+11. The browser renders response, or offers a download dialog for unrecognized types

 n an extremely rough and simplified sketch, assuming the simplest possible HTTP request, no proxies, IPv4 and no problems in any step: